 Deploy Folding Table of contents

 Women are constantly striving to reach their ultimate peak performance in their sports routine.
 With the right balance of physical activity and nutrition, it’s possible to reach new heights in your athletic performance.
-But did you know that you can use your to help you reach your goals?
+But did you know that you can use your menstrual cycle to help you reach your goals?
 Harnessing the power of the menstrual cycle is an effective way to optimise your sports routine to reach peak performance and improve your overall physical health.

 Making the Most of Your Menstrual Cycle for Peak Performance